What is Rule 701 and Why is it Important if You Have Stock Options?

 Rule 701 is a safe harbor exemption created by the SEC that requires qualified companies to provide certain information to prospective purchasers (optionees).

-• The risks associated with the investment
+• Risk factors: Insight into potential risks associated with owning the company’s stock.

-So what does this all mean if you work at a private company and own stock options?
-If your company issues more then $10M in equity to employees over a 12 month basis, they are required to supply the Rule 701 disclosures listed above to any option holder looking to exercise their options.
-Whether you are bullish on the company or not, it is worth getting this information, if available, as it will assist in your decision of whether or not to exercise your stock options.
-A good way to check if your company qualifies is to take the number of new hires in past year times the current fair market value times 4,000 (or another conservative estimate of the average employee's option grant).
+• A good way to check if your company qualifies is to take the number of new hires in past year times the current fair market value times 4,000 (or another conservative estimate of the average employee's option grant).
 This should give a conservative estimate for the total amount of equity issued in the past year, if that number is greater than $10M, then your company likely is required to issue rule 701 disclosures.

 Why Companies Need to be Aware of Rule 701